Original Cruise mansion at left, 1919 stone addition at right

 Part of the building housing the Strawberry Hill Museum was is an elaborate Queen Ann style mansion built by the Cruise family in 1887.
 In 1919 it was purchased by St John's Catholic parish, expanded by more than 100% and served as the St. John the Baptist Children's Home until 1988.
 Today, portions of the building have been beautify restored to the Victorian age, the chapel and one of the nuns' cells are unchanged, and the balance of the building is dedicated to the neighborhood's Slavic heritage.

 While focusing on Croatian culture, the Strawberry Hill Museum and Culture Center also has exhibits representing other cultures: Danish, Lithuanian, Netherlands, Polish, Slovakian, Slovenian, Russian, and Ukrainian.
 The museum gift shop sells original art and crafts from Eastern Europe and Kansas City, Kansas.
-A Tea Room serving Slavic deserts, tea and coffee is open from 1 - 4PM.
+A Tea Room serving Slavic deserts, tea and coffee is open the first weekend of every month.

 The hall and chapel of the Strawberry Hill Culture Center may be rented for weddings and special events.